oscar-ramos/oscr-deps/README.md

     ./install-deps  your_prefix  SET_BASH

-where *your_prefix* is the PATH where the third-party libraries will be installed (for example: ~/devel/control/install), and *SET_BASH* is an optional parameter that must be included only the very first time the instruction is run.
+where *your_prefix* is the PATH where the third-party libraries will be installed ), and *SET_BASH* is an optional parameter that must be included only the very first time the instruction is run since it will add the *pkg-config* to the *.bashrc*.
+For example, the following command:

+    ./install-deps  ~/devel/control/install  SET_BASH

-Note: When *SET_BASH* is used, the *pkg-config* path is added to the *.bashrc*.
-When *SET_BASH* is omitted, nothing will be copied to *.bashrc*.
+will install the dependencies to ~/devel/control/install.
+When *SET_BASH* is omitted, nothing will be added to *.bashrc*.
+In the above example, when recompiling, the *SET_BASH* should be ommited.

+Note: it might be useful to check the output of the installation to see if there has been any issue.

 References